 Shakshuka is an Arabic preparation of eggs poached on a bed of saucy tomatoes, peppers and onions – a very delightful brunch recipe with very less work!

-Whenever I discover recipes like this Shakshuka, I feel as if I have discovered a new life!
+Whenever I discover recipes like today’s Shakshuka, I feel as if I have discovered a new life!
 Honestly!
-Recipes like frittatas, stir-fries and now this new addition – shakshuka make my life so easy as well as enjoyable at the same time that I can’t thank them enough!
+Recipes like frittatas, stir-fries and now this new addition, shakshuka, make my life so easy as well as pleasurable at the same time that I can’t thank them enough!

-I learned this recipe of Shakshuka some time back during my YouTube classes and it got hinged to my brain.
-I got many occasions to make this Shakshuka at home thanks to my egg-lover husband and finally we could photograph it to put it up here.
+I learned this recipe of Shakshuka some time back during my self-learning YouTube sessions and it got hooked to my brain.
+I made this delightful Arabic breakfast called Shakshuka multiple times at home for my egg-lover husband and finally we could photograph it to put it up here.

-Without this amazingly simple but wonderful experience I wouldn’t have come this far with my blog.
-My learning & training have been possible all thanks to this awesome place called YouTube!
-Starting from ‘how to make a pie-crust’ to that perfect ‘crème caramel’!
+Without this digital window to the world, I couldn’t have possibly come this far with my blog.
+All my culinary learning had been possible thanks to this awesome place called YouTube – starting from ‘how to make a pie-crust’ to that perfect ‘crème caramel’!

 My inclination towards cooking had surfaced during a very young age of mine.
-That day is still so very clear on my mind when I was trying to operate the grinder on my own to make spinach paste and a few seconds later the walls turned all green!
+That one day is still so very fresh in my memory when I was trying to operate the blender on my own (in absence of my mom or any elderly for that matter) to make spinach puree for a very ambitious palak paneer and a few seconds later, all the kitchen walls turned green!

-Though my Palak Paneer didn’t materialize that day, but finally I have learned my way out!
-And trust me, this journey has been remarkable so far!
+Thanks to my inexperience with blenders!
+Though my palak paneer didn’t materialize that day, but finally I have learned my way out!
+And trust me, this journey from a disastrous palak paneer episode to this absolutely mouthwatering shakshuka has been fantastic so far!